 Wearing Yankee gear in Seattle, including inside Safeco Field, will not endanger your safety.
 Although Mariner fans hate the Yankees more than any other team, including their AL West opponents (the Angels, A's and Texas Rangers), they are generally nonviolent.
 Laid-back, even: When Clay Bennett bought the NBA's Seattle SuperSonics and moved them to Oklahoma City, there was a lot of sadness, but not much of a protest, even though the Sonics were the city's 1st major league sports team, had usually been good, and won what was then the city’s last major championship.

-This is the Mariners' 40th season, but they are not wearing a uniform patch commemorating this.
-They may be waiting until next year, their 40th Anniversary.
+This is the Mariners' 40th Anniversary season, and they are wearing a uniform patch commemorating this.

-In 2011, the Mariners' marketing staff came up with an idea to encourage the growing fanbase of Cy Young Award-winning pitcher Félix Hernández -- a.k.a.
-"King Felix."
+In 2011, the Mariners' marketing staff came up with an idea to encourage the growing fanbase of "King Felix."
 (Funny, but I thought you had to have a crown to be a king.
 He's never even seen a postseason game except on television.
 In fact, since he got to Seattle, the Mariners have never even come close.)
 Every Hernandez start at Safeco is now accompanied by a King's Court section, a place for his fans to sing, dance and cheer while donning custom-made shirts.
 The team encouraged fans to dress like Larry Bernandez, Hernandez's alter ego from a Mariners TV Commercial, or show up in wacky costumes, rewarding the best with a ceremonial turkey leg.
 (The favorite snack of 16th Century English monarch King Henry VIII.)

 Fitting in with the Pacific Northwest's image, the team's mascot is the Mariner Moose.
 You may remember a real moose walking through the streets of Cicely, Alaska in the opening sequence of the TV show Northern Exposure.
 That sequence was filmed in Roslyn, Washington, 82 miles down I-90 to the southeast of Safeco.